SchoolKeep/schoolkeep-templates/README.md

 **Partial templates** are smaller fragments that can be included in root templates, their name always begins with the prefix `_`.

-Thanks to this division, we are able for instance to customize a footer once and use it in all other templates.
+Thanks to this division we are able for instance to customize a footer once and use it in all other templates.

 This is the example of the root template and its partial templates:
 ```